nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 has been enhanced based on the initial implementation of the `find` command in `AddressBook`.

-The enhancement works by adding a new prefix in the `CliSyntax` class `k/`, which allows the user to separate multiple keywords. and `f/` which allows the user to specify which field the `find` command should search for keywords under.
+The enhancement works by adding a new prefix in the `CliSyntax` class `k/`, which allows the user to separate multiple keywords and `f/` which allows the user to specify which field the `find` command should search for keywords under.

 #### How is the feature implemented?